 TESTING FOR ENGLISH SKILLS

 During the course of your studies at Sacramento State, you may be required to take two of the following three English tests:

 - English Diagnostic Test (EDT) - Juniors / Graduates.
 Since your academic success at Sacramento State depends in part on your ability to write in English, the Learning Skills Center has developed a short test designed to evaluate your skills in this area.
-Your performance on this test will enable an advisor in the Learning Skills Center to assist you in selecting appropriate courses to remedy any deficiencies and in choosing the best option to meet the Graduation Writing Assessment Requirement.
+Your performance on this test will enable an advisor in the Peer and Academic resource Center (PARC) to assist you in selecting appropriate courses to remedy any deficiencies and in choosing the best option to meet the Graduation Writing Assessment Requirement.

 - Writing Placement for Juniors (WPJ).
 Students may be required to take a writing examination called the Writing Placement for Juniors (WPJ) depending on their choice of Graduation Writing Assessment Requirement (GWAR).

 Juniors: All Juniors must take the WPJ during their first semester in junior standing (60+ units) unless enrolling in English 109M.

 Depending on the WPJ placement score, students will be advised what English courses, if any, they will need to complete in order to meet the graduation writing proficiency requirement.
 For more information on the WPJ exam, please contact the Learning Skills Center (Lassen Hall 2200), or the OGE.

 NOTE: Non- native English speaking international students who have taken the EDT should register as Multi-lingual students for the WPJ.
 Register online during the posted signup period at www.csus.edu/testing.